Who was FDNY Firefighter Michael Davidson?

 HARLEM (WABC) --Michael Davidson went into a fire in Harlem on Thursday night like he did so many times over the last 15 years, but this time he became trapped.

-Davidson became separated while firefighters battled flames in the basement of a building being used as a movie set in Harlem.
-He was later found unconscious and died later at a hospital.
+Davidson became separated while firefighters battled flames in the basement of a building being used as a set for a movie starring Edward Norton and Bruce Willis in Harlem.
+He was found unconscious and later died at the hospital.

-Davidson was appointed as a Firefighter in May of 2003 and assigned to Engine Company 69 in Harlem.
+Davidson was appointed as a firefighter in May of 2003 and assigned to Engine Company 69 in Harlem.

 His father was a firefighter for 26 years, and they worked in the same firehouse until his father retired.